-White is a frontrunner in a crowded Democratic field to succeed D.C.
+White, a D.C. native who has served as the at-large councilmember since 2016, is a frontrunner in a crowded Democratic field to succeed D.C.
 Del.
-Eleanor Holmes Norton, who last week announced she would not seek reelection for a 19th term as the District’s nonvoting representative on Capitol Hill.
+Eleanor Holmes Norton.
+Norton announced last week that she would not seek reelection for a 19th term as the District’s nonvoting representative on Capitol Hill.

 All federal candidates are required to file a financial disclosure with Congress detailing personal income, assets and debt within 30 days of becoming a candidate, or after raising or spending $5,000.